-The Azure Sentinel team has just recently come out with “Alert Enrichment” which is a replacement for the old “Extend” system.
-This is good news for analysts because they can now customize the nodes in their Azure Sentinel investigation graphs without having to write KQL statements that sometimes did not work predictibly.
+The Microsoft Sentinel team has just recently come out with “Alert Enrichment” which is a replacement for the old “Extend” system.
+This is good news for analysts because they can now customize the nodes in their Microsoft Sentinel investigation graphs without having to write KQL statements that sometimes did not work predictibly.

 Picture How Analysts Would Use the Data

 It is the job of the analytic rule writer to create an investigation experience for analysts that allows them to finish their investigations as quickly and effectively as possible.
 By picturing how an analyst would go through an investigation, an analytic rule writer can create an analytic rule that would be the most useful to the analyst.

 The analyst writing the analytic rule in this scenario started off by going through the CyberMSI Incident Management Process and using the parts of that process to decide how they would potentially use the Alert Enrichments.

 When the analyst was creating the query for their analytic rule, they determined that they would be using the “SecurityEvent” table to look for data.
 The analyst kept a tab open with the table displaying all the columns.
 This way the analyst can go through the column names to see if they can be mapped to entities recognized by Microsoft Sentinel.

 When investigating who is involved with an incident, some important details about the user would be their account name and any information they can find about that account.

 The “Account” column can be mapped to the “Account” entity to get account information.
 The “HomeDirectory” column can also be mapped to the “Security Group” entity since a domain can be used as a rough equivalent to a security group in the context of the query.

 Mapping “Where” Information